hrtovey/heather-website/src/post/2021-10-05_how_to_become_a_shopify_theme_developer.md

 Also, when might you use an app instead of developing the feature into the theme?
 For instance, do you want to add that FAQ section as a theme feature or install an app to handle it?
 What are the pros and cons.

 Doing your research now while you're learning will certainly pay off later.
-You can even turn this research into reviews or how-to articles on your site to increase you authority on the subject.
+You can even turn this research into reviews or how-to articles on your site to increase your authority on the subject.

 ## Next Steps

 Once you have a few projects in your portfolio (and even before then), I encourage you to connect with others in the community.
-Finding your first job can be difficult, but it tends to snowball into more and more jobs.
-Here are some things you can try to find that first job (and more):
+Finding your first job can be difficult, but that first job tends to snowball into more and more jobs.

+Here are some tips to help you find that first job:

-- Consider writing about your learning experience on your personal website.
+- Write about your learning experience on your personal website.
+This makes you look good to potential employers, and it can also serve as a reference when you need to remember how to do something.
 - Create a GitHub account and keep your code there as examples for potential employers.
 - Join communities and offer your advice for free (if you can and it's not a huge time sink).
 Look for the easy-to-answer questions that require some development know-how.
 This is how I got my first web development job and it really did snowball from there.
 A word of caution though: people love asking you to work for them for free.
 Make sure to put limits on your time and don't give away too much.
 You can decide for yourself if the experience is worth it, but small tasks and providing small bits of advice is generally better than doing an entire giant project for free.
-- You can try to apply for a job with Storetasker, though you may want to consider having a strong portfolio with case studies before doing so.
+- You can try to apply for a job with [Storetasker](https://www.storetasker.com/), though you may want to consider having a strong portfolio with case studies before doing so.

 ---

 In this article, we covered the basics of what you need to do to become a Shopify Theme Developer.
-I encourage you to read through the different links that you see throughout the article as these will give you even more information.
+I encourage you to read through the different links that you saw throughout this article as these will give you even more information to get started.

 As you're working through these steps, it's important that you practice.
 Before moving on to learning a new thing, make sure to take some time to implement what you've learned or else you may forget it.